Howard-Tilton-Library/Introduction_to_R/R_intro_part1.md

 ## `[`

 In R, square brackets `[` are an operator called "Extract" and can be used to extract and replace values in an object.
 Often, `[` references rows, columns, or individual cells in a data frame.
 Using similar ideas as the `$` above, we can use `[` to target specific parts of our data for editing.
-Another common use of `[` is to extract data from if it meets specified criteria.
+Another common use of `[` is to extract data from an object if it meets specified criteria.

 There are a few ways to use `[` at the basic level with data frames.
 In all cases, we tack our brackets onto the data frame or object we'd like to extract from and insert our query.